-What follows, it is an acknowledgment section of seven pages.
-Seven pages!
+What follows, it is an acknowledgment section of six pages.
+Six pages!
 Yes, because this PhD experience has been an entire-COLLECTIVE journey of crossing several oceans and a couple of deserts.
 It implied to unpack the many contradictions that hide within the exercise of studying Chile, social class, academia, from the USA.
 What a good lesson of remembering and gratitude!

 I am heartfelt grateful with professor Maresi Nerad, my adviser.
 Her academic rigor, incommensurable support, and guidance across the years have awakened my interest to follow the professoriate path.
 Maresi, thanks in all the languages, to all what has shaped your life and allowed you to be who you are.
 You do not imagine how much your passion for learning, academic rigor, humility, and your giving spirit have modeled the path I am co-creating now with other colleagues.

 To the many professors and colleagues at the College of Education at the University of Washington, who played a mentoring role without even knowing it.
-Special thanks to the professors Joy Williamson Lott, Joe Lott, Kara Jackson, Mike Knapp, Manka Varghese, Jondou Chen and Megan Bang.
+Special thanks to the professors Joy Williamson Lott, Joe Lott, Kara Jackson, Mike Knapp, Manka Varghese, Jondou Chen, Janine Jones, and Megan Bang.
+The power of their smile brought back the sunshine to Miller Hall when the clouds were too dark in Seattle.
 Extremely grateful of Marty Howell, Norah Fisher, and the many students who have served for the Office of Student Diversity and Inclusion (OSDI).
 Each OSDI member has been an unconditional ally of this collective journey.

-Big thanks to Sharon Stein, UBC, whose encouragement and vision inspire me to bring my critical voice back in my research agenda.
-To Cathy Gibson (Montana), Manuel González-Canché (UPenn), Anita Gopal (Maryland), Sara Bano (Michigan), because I have learned through them how it is to stay loyal to their values while they transform the USA academia into a more welcoming space for everyone.
+Big thanks to Sharon Stein (University of British Columbia), whose encouragement and vision inspire me to bring my critical voice back in my research agenda.
+To Cathy Gibson (Montana State University), Manuel González-Canché (University of Pennsylvania), Anita Gopal (University of Maryland), Sara Bano (University of Michigan), because I have learned through them how it is to stay loyal to their values while they transform the USA academia into a more welcoming space for everyone.

 Special acknowledgment to the EU-funded Marie Curie Project University in the Knowledge Economy.
 This initiative allowed me to participate in summers schools in Portugal, New Zealand, and Denmark and connect with generous peers and professors.
 To Roger Dale, Susan Robertson, Susan Right, Corina Balaban, Jakob Williams Ørberg, Miguel Lim, Janja Komljenovič, and Sintayehu Alemu, thank you.
 Equally grateful of the opportunities given by the University of Kassel and the German Center in Higher Education Research and Sciences Studies and their researchers, with whom I continue discussing about academic careers and the stages of scientific development in different nations.